sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

 Tips for Click Tracked links**
 {% endanchor %}

-Our Click Tracking application can sometimes trip up Spam Filters.
-If you have Click Tracking enabled, we'll replace any links within HTML <a> tags with unique links that redirect through our service.
-As such if you use the original link as the clickable link text in your <a> tag, when the Click Tracking link is replaced it creates irregularity between where the link appears to go and where it actually goes.
+Our click tracking application can sometimes trip up spam filters.
+If you have click tracking enabled, we'll replace any links within HTML <a> tags with unique links that redirect through our service.
+As such if you use the original link as the clickable link text in your <a> tag, when the click tracking link is replaced it creates irregularity between where the link appears to go and where it actually goes.
 For example the original link:

 <a href="http://www.sendgrid.com">http://www.sendgrid.com</a>